 Rear-end collisions are the most common cause of a WAD.
 Studies prove that even a relatively low-speed collision exerts powerful forces on the occupants of a car.
 The sudden forward motion of a car propels a seated occupant’s body forward.
 Unless the occupant’s head is touching a headrest, the head moves backward relative to the forward-moving torso.

 As the car’s forward motion decelerates, the head moves rapidly forward.
 In less than a second, serious harm is caused to the muscles and nerves in the neck.
 The cervical spine (the part of the spine that travels through the neck) can also be injured by whiplash motions.

 While rear-end collisions are the most common cause of WADs, side-impact (T-bone) collisions can also cause whiplash.
-While insurance claims adjusters often belittle whiplash claims, car accident lawyers, like car accident lawyers in Georgia, understand that a whiplash injury can have painful and lasting consequences.
+While insurance claims adjusters often belittle whiplash claims, car accident lawyers understand that a whiplash injury can have painful and lasting consequences.

 Types of Whiplash-Associated Disorders

 The term “whiplash-associated disorder” describes a collection of symptoms that primarily affect the neck and that result from a back-and-forth whiplash motion.
 Medical scientists have classified WADs into five categories:

 - Grade I: Pain, stiffness, and tenderness in the neck.

 - Grade II: The symptoms of a Grade I WAD are accompanied by musculoskeletal symptoms, including a decreased range of motion in the neck and point tenderness (pain caused by touching the injured portion of the neck).